 Bear in mind, this is a look at the income needed to buy a home in the Seattle metro area, which varies a lot in terms of home prices.
-In Seattle, for example, the median home price had risen above $600,000, as of February 2017.
-But there are more affordable cities in the metro area, where the median home value is roughly half of Seattle’s.
-So you have to take these figures with a grain of salt.
+In the Seattle metro area, for example, the median home price is $586,162 as of February 2021, according to Zillow.
+Seattle proper has home prices much higher than that, at $804,500.

 There’s a better way to determine how much salary/income you’d need to get a mortgage loan in the Seattle area.
 Call us!

 In the HSH analysis above, they determined how much income was needed to buy a home in the Seattle area using medians and averages.
 This might offer a ballpark estimate of the salary needed to afford a mortgage.
 But your situation might be vastly different from the “median” and “average” figures used in this calculation.

 That’s why it’s important to speak with a knowledgeable mortgage professional, who can help you evaluate your specific financial situation and needs.

 The debt-to-income ratio is an important factor here.
 As its name suggests, this ratio (percentage) compares the amount of money a person earns each month to the amount spent on recurring debts.
 The DTI ratio helps lenders ensure that borrowers aren’t taking on too much debt, with the addition of a home loan.
 It’s a financial safeguard designed to protect borrowers and lenders alike.

 Will you need mortgage financing to buy a home in Seattle some time soon?
 We can help.
 Sammamish Mortgage has been serving buyers across the Pacific Northwest since 1992.
 We offer a wide variety of mortgage programs with flexible qualification criteria.
 Please contact us today with any financing-related questions you have.